trek-view/gopro-map-overlay/README.md

-## Python GeoJSON generator from telemetry GPS Coordinates
+# GoPro Map Overlay

-Use GoPro telemetry to generate a picture-in-picture map.
+A proof-of-concept to use GoPro telemetry to generate a picture-in-picture map overlay for your GoPro videos.

+Read this post for a bit more information about our thought processes in building this: https://www.trekview.org/blog/2022/overlay-gopro-telemetry-data-as-map-in-video

 ## Prerequisites